wbryceangell/AnnotatedJS/.github/pull_request_template.md

 - [ ] Have you followed the guidelines in our Contributing document?
 - [ ] Have you checked to ensure there aren't other open [Pull Requests](https://github.com/Fork-Git-It/AnnotatedJS/pulls) for the same update/change?

-### New Feature Submissions:

-1. [ ] Does your submission run in our functional test environments?
-2. [ ] Have you formatted the code?
+- [ ] Has the package version number been bumped?

 ### Changes to Core Features: